ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. On successful validation the system proceeds to the next step of Registration ID generation and displays of registration acknowledgement.
 1. If the validation fails, the system displays an error message and allows user to try again.
 Unlimited retries are be allowed.
 1. Based on country-specific requirements, it is also possible for the Registration Officer and Supervisor to be the same person.
 In this case the user will be required to provide biometrics twice in succession, once as part of the Officer authentication and once for Supervisor authentication of exceptions.
-1. Alternatively, if supervisor authentication is turned off, system does not show the supervisor authentication option at all and a registration officer may proceed to the next step (acknowledgement)
+1. Alternatively, if supervisor authentication is turned OFF, system does not show the supervisor authentication option at all and a registration officer may proceed to the next step (acknowledgement)

 # 4. User Services
 ## 4.1 User on-boarding [**[↑]**](#table-of-content)